chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 - GET requests:
   GET requests typically don't expect data in the request body.
 If you're providing data in the request body for a GET request, it's essential to ensure it matches the expected format.
 If the data is incorrect or missing, FastAPI might encounter unexpected behavior, potentially leading to an internal server error.

-This is a quick overview of how to use response model, in below I will show different example on how to use response models.
+This is a quick overview of how to use the response model, in below I will show different examples on how to use response models.

 ### 3.4 Response Model Case Example normal

 #### 3.4.1 Case1 Example: adding items
-Let use from above items example, and change into response model, if you want to see full code, please refer `response_items.py` this file.
+Let's use from above items example, and change it into the response model, if you want to see the full code, please refer `response_items.py` this file.

 - Define response model data structure
-  This is define response model `Item(BaseModel)`, it define the expected structure of the data that API endpoint will return.
+  This is defined response model `Item(BaseModel)`, it defines the expected structure of the data that API endpoint will return.
 It's telling FASTAPI to validate the return data against this structure.

 ```
 from fastapi import FastAPI, HTTPException